mdn/content/files/en-us/web/api/sharedstorageselecturloperation/run/index.md

 ### Parameters

 - `urls`
-  - : An array of objects representing the URLs to be chosen between by the URL Selection operation.
+  - : An array of objects representing the URLs to be chosen by the URL Selection operation.
 Each object contains two properties:
     - `url`
       - : A string representing the URL.
     - `reportingMetadata` {{optional_inline}}